Natural Remedies from Your Garden: 9 Herbs for Pain Relief, Immunity, and More

 Lemon Balm (Melissa officinalis)

-Tired of cold sores popping up on your face?
-Lemon balm does a great job at preventing and healing those pesky blemishes.
-Rub the leaves directly on your skin as a natural insect repellant.
+Tired of cold sores making unwanted appearances?
+Lemon balm is a natural remedy that helps prevent and heal these pesky blemishes.
+Its antiviral properties make it especially effective.
+You can also rub the leaves directly on your skin as a gentle, natural insect repellent.

 Mint (Mentha Piperita)